Skip to main content

 After binding the assistant in a page, you can subscribe to tool call events.
 For subscription methods, see Subscribing to Tool Events in Pages

-When the process runs to a chat area human-machine interaction node, the dialog will display confirmation operation buttons such as Agree, Reject, Edit, Reply, and custom buttons.
-After the user performs confirmation operations or clicks custom buttons, workspace events will be triggered; the events carry parameters that are the data displayed on the node.
+When the process runs to a Action-in-conversation node, the dialog will display confirmation operation buttons such as Approve, Reject, Edit, Reply, and custom buttons.
+After the user performs confirmation operations or clicks custom buttons, page events will be triggered; the events carry parameters that are the data displayed on the node.

 After binding the assistant in a page, you can subscribe to these events.
-For subscription methods, see Subscribing to Chat Area Human-Machine Interaction Events in Pages
+For subscription methods, see Subscribing to Action-in-conversation Events in Pages

-When the process runs to a workspace human-machine interaction node, an assistant pause event will be triggered, which carries the parameters configured on the node.
+When the process runs to a Action-in-page node, an assistant paused event will be triggered, which carries the parameters configured on the node.

 After binding the assistant in a page, you can subscribe to assistant pause events.
-For subscription methods, see Subscribing to Workspace Human-Machine Interaction Events in Pages
+For subscription methods, see Subscribing to Action-in-page Events in Pages

 Backend business events are mainly used for business logic processing, data persistence, and system integration.